Shreesh-Kulkarni/PIC16F877A-Programming/readme.md

 Files include various Peripheral Programming as well as makefiles and build files created by the MPLAB X IDE for microcontroller programming

 This is a part of my internship on Embedded Systems and Microcontroller Program in Emertxe Information Technologies.

+*Ignore the SWIG and Makefile files they are just there as a part of the microcontroller build which is essential for operation*